swyeon11/MN-MD/README.md

 # MN-MD
-These are for two color fiber photometry analysis for MN to MD projection during transition from SWS to wake
+These are data and original codes for two color fiber photometry for MN to MD projection during transition from SWS to wake

 # Code author
 Wooyeon Shin

 Please cite as:

-, "A brainstem-to-mediodorsal thalamic pathway mediates arousal from slow-wave sleep."
+Anna Shin, Seahyung Park, Wooyeon Shin, Jeonghoon Woo, Minju Jeong, Jeongjin Kim, and Daesoo Kim, "A brainstem-to-mediodorsal thalamic pathway mediates arousal from slow-wave sleep."
 Current Biology (2023).